JulioCandela1993/BDRP_DistributedGraphs/1.Hadoop/README.md

 For this step, you can download Oracle VM VirtualBox, download the ISO of Ubuntu from the official site and follow the steps of the link ["How To Install Ubuntu 20.04 LTS On VirtualBox"](https://fossbytes.com/how-to-install-ubuntu-20-04-lts-virtualbox-windows-mac-linux/).

 You can install Ubunto or Linux Mint if you want a better graphic interface.
-Otherwise, you can install CentOS to manage everything from a terminal.
+Otherwise, you can install CentOS to manage everything from command line.

 In this tutorial, we have installed a VM of Ubuntu 20.04 LTS with the following features to maximize the performance of our Hadoop server: